This story has been updated. A description of changes is appended below.

 Even after receiving partial payments, Roeder says that Nautilus still owes him $1,000.

 Steele responded to the charges of false promises by saying that he had been confident at the time of those conversations that the AAAS deal would fall into place.
 “I did it because I thought there would be money coming in that would cover it,” he said.

 “That was a mistake on my part, and I shouldn’t have told people that,” he added.
 “I wasn’t trying to lie to them or anything.”

 Zach St. George is one of the 19 Nautilus contributors who joined the letter.
 He interned at Nautilus in 2015, and started freelancing for the magazine after he left.
 “To be getting the runaround from people I viewed as colleagues is very frustrating,” he said.
 “It’s hard to know what’s going on inside.”

-St. George added that interactions with both Steele and Segal had become increasingly hostile over time.
+St. George added that interactions with both Steele and Segal had become increasingly strained over time.
 “As it became more obvious that they weren’t going to honor their debts,” he said, “they became more and more unpleasant.”
-Steele conceded that things had become tense between him and St. George, but argued that this was because St. George had notified the magazine’s board and potential funders about his delinquent payments.
+Segal told Undark that he felt his interactions with St. George had always been professional.
+Steele, meanwhile, conceded that things had become tense between him and St. George, but argued that this was because St. George had notified the magazine’s board and potential funders about his delinquent payments.
 “I’m going to pay Zach,” Steele said.
 “I’m going to pay everybody on that list.”

 As the months passed and invoices remained unpaid, however, some freelancers began to connect with each other — and to explore other options.
 The group looked into hiring a lawyer, but decided it was not feasible.
 And they decided against independently pursuing redress in New York small claims court, which would require some freelancers to travel thousands of miles.